-In 2013, the Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center received the highly coveted Comprehensive Stroke Center (CSC) certification from The Joint Commission and the American Heart Association/American Stroke Association.
-Under the direction of Sean Savitz, M.D., the Memorial Hermann Comprehensive Stroke Center at the Mischer Neuroscience Institute was the first stroke program in the state of Texas to meet The Joint Commission’s rigorous standards, solidifying its position among an elite group of providers in the country focused on complex stroke care.
+In 2013, UTHealth Neurosciences and the Mischer Neuroscience Institute received the highly coveted Comprehensive Stroke Center (CSC) certification from The Joint Commission and the American Heart Association/American Stroke Association.
+Under the direction of Sean Savitz, M.D., the Comprehensive Stroke Center at the Mischer Neuroscience Institute was the first stroke program in the state of Texas to meet The Joint Commission’s rigorous standards, solidifying its position among an elite group of providers in the country focused on complex stroke care.

 History of Excellence in Stroke Care